nuejs/nue/packages/nuejs.org/docs/content-syntax.md

 \```
 ```

-The above will be rendered as:
+The above example will be rendered with **purple text** and line numbers enabled:

 ``` .purple numbered
 function hello() {